UdayanSinha/oracle/containers/podman.md

 ## Basic Steps

-### Install necessary tools:
+### Install necessary tools

 ```console
 $ sudo apt install podman    # Ubuntu
 $ sudo dnf install podman    # Fedora
 ```

-### Create a basic container image based on a Dockerfile:
+### Create a basic container image based on a Dockerfile

 1. Create a Dockerfile with arbitrary name.
-2. Fill it with the following contents:
+2. Fill it with the following contents.

     ```
     # base image